Efficient Unlearning with Privacy Guarantees: Experimental results

-\paragraph{Training settings} For each tabular data set, we trained an MLP model and an XGBoost model from scratch on the entire training set $\mathbf{D}$.
-We used cross-entropy loss and the Adam optimizer to train all MLP models.
-The MLP hidden layer was configured with 128 neurons for all benchmarks, with the exception of the Credit benchmark, which was configured with 256 neurons.
-For CIFAR-10, we trained the DenseNet12 model using cross-entropy loss and the SGD optimizer.
+\paragraph{ML model training settings} For each tabular data set, we trained an MLP model and an XGBoost model from scratch on the entire training set $\mathbf{D}$.
+We used cross-entropy loss and the Adam optimizer with a cosine learning rate schedule to train all MLP models.
+The two hidden layers of each MLP were configured with 128 neurons for the Adult and Heart benchmarks and 256 neurons for the Credit benchmark due to its larger training set size and class imbalance.

+For CIFAR10, we trained the ResNet18 model using cross-entropy loss and the SGD optimizer with a cosine learning rate schedule.
 The specific hyperparameters used during the training of these benchmarks are detailed in Table~\ref{tab:training_hyperparameters}.

-For SISA, we split the training set into 5 disjoint shards (each containing 10 slices) and applied the SISA training procedure using the training hyperparameters presented in Table~\ref{tab:training_hyperparameters}.
+\paragraph{Unlearning method settings} For SISA, we split the training set into 5 disjoint shards (each containing 10 slices) and applied the SISA training procedure using the training hyperparameters presented in Table~\ref{tab:training_hyperparameters}.

+For Certified-SP~\cite{koloskova2025certified} unlearning, we applied the gradient-clipping variant with $\epsilon=1$, $\delta=10^{-5}$ to the original trained models, following the settings of the original paper.
+Certified-SP is not applied to XGBoost as it requires gradient-based optimization during unlearning, which is incompatible with tree-based models.